LatamLink/latamlink.io/docs/consensus-mechanism.md

 LACChain will use tailored system contracts.
 Building over the native EOSIO system contracts, where the main changes lie replacing native **Delegated Proof of Stake (dPOS)** mechanism with LAC-Chain **Proof of Authority (POA)**.

-This change involves disabling the use of tokens and voting featuress of the DPOS protocol.
+This change involves disabling the use of tokens and voting features of the DPOS protocol.
 It will also no longer be necessary to issue a system token.

 ### Disabled dPOS functions :
 - System Token